rene0/dcf77pi/README.md

 For the Raspberry Pi, connect a stand-alone DCF77 receiver to the GPIO pin (default is 17) and the GND/3.3V pins (not 5V, this will break the Pi).

-Allowed parameters are:
+Allowed parameters for dcf77pi are:

 * -f filename: read from filename instead of the GPIO pin.
 * -l filename: log to filename when reading from the GPIO pin.
 * -v         : verbose information when reading from the GPIO pin.

+Allowed parameters for readpin are:

+* -t : subtract the pulse acquisition period from the time to sleep

-To stop the program, send a SIGINT (Ctrl-C) to it.
+To stop one of the programs, send a SIGINT (Ctrl-C) to it.

 The meaning of the keywords in config.txt is: